simplex-chat/simplexmq/rfcs/protocol_overview.md

 - command `B:id?
 NEW` - create broadcast (response is `B:id OK`)
 - command `B:id SEND msg` - broadcast message (response is multiple `C:id SENT msgId` or ERR, separately for each connection, followed by `B:id SENT msgId` once sent to all)
 - message `B:id SENT msgId` - notification that the message is sent and its internal ID, same as SENT
-- command `B:id ADD cAlias` - add existing connection to a broadcast (response is `B:id OK` or `ERR`, e.g. if bId is used)
+- command `B:id ADD cId` - add existing connection to a broadcast (response is `B:id OK` or `ERR`, e.g. if bId is used)
-- command `B:id REM cAlias` - remove connection from the broadcast (response is `REMD`)
+- command `B:id REM cId` - remove connection from the broadcast (response is `REMD`)
-- message `B:id REMD cAlias` - connection removed from the broadcast
+- message `B:id REMD cId` - connection removed from the broadcast
 - message `B:id EMPTY` - all connections were removed from the broadcast
 - command `B:id DEL` - delete broadcast (response is `B:id OK`)
 - command `B:id LS` - list connections in broadcast, response is `B:id MEM space_separated_connections`